Solution of master equations by fermionic-duality: Time-dependent charge and heat currents through an interacting quantum dot proximized by a superconductor: Conclusion

 In this paper we have demonstrated how to fully exploit fermionic duality for the solution of open-system dynamics and transport right from the very first step of setting up the evolution and current equations.
 Unlike ordinary symmetry, this dissipative symmetry aids the construction of a \emph{duality-adapted} orthogonal Liouville-space basis which is optimal for finding the distinct left \emph{and} right eigenvectors of the master-equation rate superoperator $W$.
 The corresponding matrix elements have a highly constrained functional structure governed by \emph{duality invariance}.

 We developed these ideas concretely by deriving the full time-dependent solution~\eqref{eq:state}-\eqref{eq:heat_current} of the dynamics of a quantum dot proximized by a superconductor and weakly probed by charge- and heat currents into a normal-metal contact, a problem of high current interest.
 The obtained compact expressions capture a variety of effects when interaction and induced pairing compete, warranting a separate numerical analysis in Ref.~\cite{Ortmanns22b}.
 Here we instead analytically investigated our all-encompassing solution and also discussed several covered limiting cases ($\alpha=0$, $U=0$, or $|\mu| \to \infty$) which may prove useful for comparison with other approaches.

-For the general case we showed that the transient approach to the stationary state can be completely understood from duality-invariant decay rates and expectation values of two duality-adapted observables in the initial and \emph{stationary} state of the system.
-This unexpected result emerged by first expressing the solution in the stationary expectation values of these observables for the actual system \emph{and} for its dual system with inverted energies, generalizing prior work~\cite{Schulenborg2016Feb} to include pairing.
+For the general case we showed that the transient approach to the stationary state can be completely understood from duality-invariant decay rates and expectation values of two duality-adapted observables, parity and Andreev polarization, in the initial and \emph{stationary} state of the system.
+By inspection of transition-rate expressions this is not obvious at all.
+Our result emerged by first expressing the solution as function of the stationary expectation values of these observables for the actual system \emph{and} for its dual system with inverted energies.
+These stationary values provide the key to an exhaustive analysis of the solution~\cite{Ortmanns22b} generalizing prior work~\cite{Schulenborg2016Feb} to include pairing.
+Moreover, we showed that the duality-based analysis can be extended to the measurable time-dependent transport quantities when including duality-invariant parts of the transport rates.

-Likewise, extending other work~\cite{Schulenborg2018Dec}, we showed that the stationary values of observables in the \emph{actual} model in fact determine their values of the \emph{dual} model by a stationary duality relation [Eq.~\eqref{eq:stationary_duality}].
+Likewise, extending other work~\cite{Schulenborg2018Dec}, we combined duality with the detailed-balance property of the considered system~\cite{Kolmogoroff1936Dec,Serfozo2009}.
+We showed that the stationary values of observables in the \emph{actual} model in fact determine their values of the \emph{dual} model by a stationary duality relation [Eq.~\eqref{eq:stationary_duality}].
 This relation is ``universal'' for this class of system, independent of the values of all physical parameters: temperature $T$, coupling $\Gamma$, voltage $\mu$, but also the --attractive or repulsive-- interaction $U$ and induced superconducting pairing $\alpha$.
-This naturally suggested a notion of \emph{self-duality} of these observables which we showed occurs essentially whenever the interaction is irrelevant.
-This happens when interaction is either explicitly zero or made ineffective asymptotically and we illustrated these special cases.
+This naturally suggested a notion of \emph{self-duality} of these observables which we showed occurs essentially whenever the interaction is irrelevant: This happens when interaction is either explicitly zero or made ineffective asymptotically and we illustrated these special cases.